 There’s a reason juniors clothing and such is so cheap.
 They’re not really meant to last.
 When you’re a teen, fashion is mostly serial fads (like Ugg boots ewwww)

 I like Nikki’s take on things.
 Once you know your style (and have the income to support it) you can buy classic pieces that will last.

 Quality to me is about material and fitting and you can find stuff like that at places like H&M. I am one of those people that doesn’t want my clothing to last too long.
 Trends and fitting will change, as will we.
 Even vintage is a trend but great because the clothes are at least a couple decades old and so have come back in style.
 Taste and maturity will change too.
 Also, if you have variety, you will often not wear the same things as much.
-Constant wear and washing is what ruins clothes too.posted almost 5 years ago
+Constant wear and washing is what ruins clothes too.posted over 7 years ago

 Make Her Feel Welcome with Chic Points